 In recent months, GM has recalled hundreds of thousands of vehicles in response to a myriad of problems, including issues with an ignition switch that may have caused at least a dozen car accident fatalities.
 The car company allegedly knew about the problems long before recalling the cars but failed to act to fix the problem or take the cars off the roads.
 Unfortunately, this is not the first time that something like this has happened and it likely will not be the last time.
-When a vehicle defect results in a collision, victims need to consult with a personal injury lawyer for help taking legal action.
+When a vehicle defect results in a collision, victims need to consult a personal injury lawyer for help taking legal action.

 In response to the wave of recalls and consumer concerns about safety issues, U.S. Senator Jay Rockefeller has introduced a Senate Bill (SB 2559) that would expand funding to the National Highway Traffic Safety Administration and that would give the agency more authority.

 Senator Rockefeller is the chairman of the Senate Commerce Committee.
 According to news sources, the bill he introduced would result in significant changes including not just giving the NHTSA more power but also requiring more oversight of the agency.

 If the bill passed, the NHTSA would be required to make consumer complaints public and would need to publicize the results of consumer satisfaction campaigns.
 The NHTSA would become responsible for alerting the public to consumer complaints; for publishing technical service bulletins; for providing field reports to the public; for alerting people to recalls and warranty claims; and for reporting to the public on “other activity involving the repair or replacement of motor vehicles or motor vehicle equipment.”